 \subsubsection{Analysis Procedure}

 To compare the data from a single LLM (\textit{i.e.}, one response per each of 50 scenarios) to the data of all participants (\textit{i.e.}, 27 responses per each of 50 scenarios), we expanded the LLM data to mirror our full participant data set.
-To do so, we simply duplicate the LLM data 27 times for ease of comparison across the 27 unique participants per scenario.
-Next, we compute the micro and macro F1 scores between the participant and LLM data, treating the human responses as the grounded truth.
+We duplicate the LLM data 27 times for ease of comparison across the 27 participants per scenario.
+Next, we compute Micro and Macro F1 scores between the participant and LLM data, treating the human responses as the ground truth.
 To compare numerical data (\textit{i.e.}, sensitivity rating), we calculate per-scenario mean absolute error (MAE).